-Habitual Traffic Offender Defense in Jacksonville
+Habitual Traffic Offenders in Florida

 If you received notice that you have been classified as a Habitual Traffic Offender (HTO), you need to make sure you understand what it means, and most importantly what are your options.
-Many times our Jacksonville traffic crimes attorneys are able to help clients lift the suspension and avoid the dreaded five year revocation of their driver license.
+Many times our Jacksonville traffic crime attorneys are able to help clients lift the suspension and avoid the dreaded five year revocation of their driver license.

 Call The Law Offices of Kate Mesic at (904) 615-8950 to start the evaluation process.